VINAYAK-1009/Trading-SDK/README.md

 The system allows users to:

-View tradable instruments
+1)View tradable instruments

-Place BUY/SELL orders
+2)Place BUY/SELL orders

-Check order status
+3)Check order status

-View executed trades
+4)View executed trades

-View portfolio holdings
+5)View portfolio holdings

-This is a simulation only.
+->This is a simulation only.
 No real market or Bajaj Broking live API integration is used.

  Technology Stack: